Follow us on networks

 • ovulation itself,

-But if your period becomes lighter month after month, it could be an indicator of a vitamin or nutrient deficiency, or low estrogen levels, so you should see a specialist.
+But if your period becomes lighter month after month it could be an indicator of a vitamin or nutrient deficiency, or low estrogen levels, so you should consult a specialist.

-The blood that may remain attached to the uterus can remain in it until the next menstruation.
+Any blood that may remain adhered to the uterus can remain there until the next menstruation.
 This is the main reason why dark brown bleeding may appear at the beginning of menstruation.
-It is due to incorrect desquamation of the endometrium in the previous cycle.
+It is due to incorrect peeling of the endometrium in the previous cycle.

-The color black, on the other hand, is no longer so physiological. if you experience this black color of menstruation you should also consult a gynecologist, since it can be the result of an infection or a sexually transmitted disease.
+The color black, on the other hand, is no longer so physiological.
+If you experience This black color of menstruation should also be consulted with a gynecologist, since it may be the result of an infection or a sexually transmitted disease.

-If your period blood has an orange tint, but the consistency and smell don't seem any different from your usual period blood, it's most likely nothing to worry about.
+If your period blood has an orange tint, but the consistency and scent doesn't seem different from regular period blood, chances are it's nothing to worry about.

-It may be the result, as in the previous case, of a mixture with the cervical fluid.
-However, if the texture or aroma have also changed, it may have to do with a sexually transmitted disease or infection.
+It may be the result, as in the previous case, of a mixture with cervical fluid.
+However, if the texture or aroma has also changed, it may have to do with a sexually transmitted disease or infection.

 Blue or purple blood

-Although it seems surprising, a menstrual flow with this hue can also appear.
-It is coagulated blood and the explanation will be similar to the brown discharge that we have already talked about.
+Although it may seem surprising, menstrual flow with this color can also appear.
+It is clotted blood and the explanation will be similar to that of brown discharge that we have already talked about.

 In addition to the color of the blood, it is very important to also analyze the smell and the texture and amount of flow in each menstruation.